jnunyez/synchronization/README.md

 sts-plugin-lpxlh                          1/1     Running   0          2m40s
 ```

 Pods above represent the timing solution for T-GM of a node labelled `gm-1`.
-Labelling of the nodes is controlled by `nfd` and `sts-plugin`.
 The picture below describes the resulting timing Sync deployment in the worker node.

 ![Timing Stack](imgs/tgm.png)